Jordan-Heiman/rSPACE_Modification/example_workflow.md

   N = 50,
   # Population growth rate
   lmda = 0.933,
+  # [Optional] The population trend type, either "abundance-exponential" (Default)
+  # or "abundance-linear".
+Under abundance-exponential, the population
+  # experiences exponential growth with the same value of lambda every year.
+  # Under abundance-linear, the population experiences and overall growth rate
+  # of the above lambda value between year 1 and the last year of the simulation.
+  trendtype = "abundance-exponential",
   # Number of years to simulate
   n_yrs = 10,
   # Proportion of each type of individual (in this case 2 types, females [60% of